-- your name, nationality and date of birth,
+- your name, location

-- your instrument/voice (musicians only),
+- your instrument/voice (musicians only)

-- your education to date,
+- your education to date

-- your professional experience.
+- your professional experience

 There are many websites providing generic advice about the basics of writing CVs such as the CV Tips website.
 You may also like to include a copy of your professional biography, but this should be in addition to, rather than in place of, a more factual CV.